Piacenza: Modern era

-A coin from the 16th century features the motto: Placentia floret ("Piacenza flourishes") on one of its sides.
-The city was progressing economically, chiefly due to the expansion of agriculture in the countryside surrounding the city.
+Chiefly due to the expansion of agriculture in the countryside surrounding Piacenza, the city progressed economically and a coin from the sixteenth century (that is displayed to the right) declares that by featuring the motto: Placentia floret ("Piacenza flourishes") on one of its sides.
 Also in the course of that century a new city wall was erected.
 Piacenza, as part of the Duchy of Milan, was ruled, at alternate times, by the Sforza and by France until 1521, when, under Pope Leo X, it became part of the Papal States.
 From 1545, following the creation of the Duchy of Parma and Piacenza by Pope Paul III to his son Pier Luigi Farnese, the city was ruled by the House of Farnese.

-Piacenza was the capital city of the duchy until Ottavio Farnese, Duke of Parma (1547–1586), moved it to Parma.
-The city underwent some of its most difficult years during the rule of Odoardo Farnese, Duke of Parma (1622–1646), when between 6000 and 13,000 Piacentini out of a total population of 30,000 died from famine and plague.
-The city and its countryside were also ravaged by bandits and French soldiers.
+Piacenza was the capital city of the duchy until Ottavio Farnese, Duke of Parma (1547–1586), moved the capital to Parma.
+The city underwent some of its most difficult years during the rule of Odoardo Farnese, Duke of Parma (1622–1646).
+Out of the population of 30,000 in the city between 6,000 and 13,000 Piacentini died from famine and plague.
+The city and its countryside were ravaged by bandits and French soldiers as well.

 Between 1732 and 1859, Parma and Piacenza were ruled by the House of Bourbon.
-In the 18th century, several edifices which belonged to noble families such as Scotti, Landi and Fogliani were built in Piacenza.
+In the eighteenth century, several edifices that belonged to noble families such as Scotti, Landi, and Fogliani were built in Piacenza.

 In 1802, Napoleon's army annexed Piacenza to the French Empire.
-Young Piacentini recruits were sent to fight in Russia, Spain and Germany, while the city was plundered of a great number of artworks which are currently exhibited in many French museums.
+Young Piacentini recruits were sent to fight in Russia, Spain, and Germany, while the city was plundered of a great number of artworks that are currently exhibited in many French museums.

-The Habsburg government of Marie Louise, Duchess of Parma (1816–1847), is remembered fondly as one of the best in the history of Piacenza; the duchess drained many lands, built several bridges across the Trebbia and the Nure and created educational and artistic activities.
+The Habsburg government of Marie Louise, Duchess of Parma (1816–1847), is remembered fondly as one of the best in the history of Piacenza.
+The duchess drained many lands, built several bridges across the Trebbia and the Nure and created educational and artistic activities.

 Union with Italy

 Austrian troops occupied Piacenza until, in 1860, a plebiscite marked the entrance of the city into the Kingdom of Sardinia.
-37,089 voters out of 37,585 voted for the annexation.
-Piacenza was therefore declared Primogenita dell'Unità di Italia ("First-born of the Unification of Italy") by the monarch.
+When 37,089 voters out of 37,585 voted for the annexation, Piacenza was declared Primogenita dell'Unità di Italia ("First-born of the Unification of Italy") by the monarch.
 The Piacentini enrolled en masse in Giuseppe Garibaldi's army for the Expedition of the Thousand.

-In 1858 the geologist Karl Mayer-Eymar named the Piacenzian Age of the Pliocene Epoch based on deposits close to Piacenza.
+In 1858, the geologist Karl Mayer-Eymar named the Piacenzian Age of the Pliocene Epoch based on deposits close to Piacenza.

-In June 1865, the first railway bridge over the Po river in northern Italy was inaugurated (in southern Italy a railroad bridge had already been built in 1839).
+In June 1865, the first railway bridge over the Po River in northern Italy was inaugurated (in southern Italy a railroad bridge had been built across the river in 1839).
 In 1891, the first Chamber of Workers was created in Piacenza.